©1978

 Christ is Victor in each Gethsemane will we be one.
 Here ends

-this skirmish.
 A mealy mouth is the

 clergymans disease.
 The fear of catching it should make